ashok4822/ashok4822/README.md

 - 👋 Hi, I’m Ashok Krishnan
-- 👀 I’m a web developer.
+- 🤠  I’m a web developer.
-- 💞️ I’m looking to collaborate on MERN projects.
+- 👁️‍🗨️ like to collaborate on MERN projects.
+-

 <!---
 ashok4822/ashok4822 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.